cogsci13/cogsci13.github.io/_posts/2019-12-22-Similary-driven-Brain.markdown

 <figure>
 	<img src="{{ '/assets/img/sdb07.png' | prepend: site.baseurl }}" alt="">
 	<figcaption>Figure7.
-The output face (V) is computed by summing the multip- lication of feature vectors (W) and encoding vectors (H), which can be implemented by ANN.</figcaption>
+The output face (V) is computed by summing the multiplication of feature vectors (W) and encoding vectors (H), which can be implemented by ANN.</figcaption>
 </figure>

 This factorization process can be taken differently by algorithms.
 In case of VQ (Vector Quantization), typical faces in the training set are selected as feature vectors.
 The encoding process is defined as an estimation of the original face from any typical faces by calculating the difference.
 PCA (Principal Component Analysis) has similar process except for the feature vectors are not a typical face, but an eigenface.
 The PCA extracts most integral elements of data by orthogonal transformation.
 As a result, we have parameterized simple face features.